 Melissa M. Coates represents clients in class actions, intellectual property, product liability, and financial services litigation before US federal and state court.
 In addition to complex commercial litigation, Melissa maintains an active pro bono practice.
-As a participant in Miami’s Legal Line and Small Claims Clinic, she advises local individuals on a range of issues.
 A former research scientist, Melissa holds a Ph.D. in biological sciences.

 In law school, Melissa interned for US District Court Judge Cecilia Altonaga and served as a research assistant to Professor Mary Doyle.
 She was also a member of the University of Miami Law Review.
 After law school, Melissa served as a law clerk to Judge Paul C. Huck of the US District Court for the Southern District of Florida.